nelson-zack/joblog/README.md

 ## Modes

 - **Personal (Local)** — When no `?key=` is present and you choose *Personal* on first launch, JobLog stores everything privately in IndexedDB.
 Changes persist across browser sessions, you can export/import JSON backups, and nothing is synced or uploaded.
+Dismissible reminders keep users aware of backup best practices.
 - **Public Demo** — Also available without a key.
 Choose *Demo* to load a curated dataset (dates dynamically align with “last 7 days” for believable analytics).
 Data lives in `sessionStorage`, so it disappears when the tab closes or when you hit Reset Demo.
+A dashed amber banner reinforces that the data is ephemeral.
 - **Admin (Private)** — Visiting with a valid `?key=...` keeps the original server-backed behavior: FastAPI, PostgreSQL, and all real data.
 This is how the private production instance continues to track 250+ applications.

 An onboarding modal guides first-time visitors without keys.
 You can revisit the choice from the Settings drawer.